Skip to Main Content

 Living Lab

-The campus garden is an example of a space that serves as a resource to grow local produce for the ASI Food Pantry, but also as a less traditional classroom space.
-With abundant signage staged intentionally throughout, students, faculty, and visitors can browse different functions of the garden such as serving as a home for native pollinators, the benefits of composting, and even renewable energy.
-Furthermore, the site offers space for research with various disciplines and is home to student projects such as a tiny home, which was entirely designed and built by students at Sac State.
+The CapRadio Garden is a resource for growing local produce for the ASI Food Pantry, but also a non-traditional classroom space.
+The garden has permanent signage installed throughout, educating visitors on a variety of sustainability topics such as the importance of pollinators, the benefits of composting, and how renewable energy works.
+The site also offers space for research within various disciplines and is home to student projects such as a tiny home.